 Cleaning an antique/vintage clock movement – Ron’s method

-Let’s dispense with something from the start.
-I am not a “Dunkin Swish” guy.
-Some of you might have heard of this term in your clock journey and if you haven’t it is good to know and to avoid at all costs.
-“Dunkin Swish” (apologies to those named Duncan) involves placing an assembled movement into … More Cleaning an antique/vintage clock movement – Ron’s method
+Let’s clear something up right away: I am not a “Dunkin Swish” enthusiast.
+If you’ve been researching the clock-collecting world for a while, you might have come across this term.
+If you haven’t, consider yourself lucky—it’s something best avoided at all costs.
+“Dunkin Swish” (apologies to those named Duncan) refers to the practice of placing … More Cleaning an antique/vintage clock movement – Ron’s method

 Rate this: